badsyntax/react-native-lmdb/README.md

 ## Optimisation

 LMDB uses transactions for read/write ops.
-Batch ops must always used a shared transaction to improve perf.
+Batch ops should use a shared transaction to improve perf.

 Write lots of data in a single transaction: